 Smart Volumes are useful for estimating volumes on a flat or largely even base level, such as:

 - Measuring stockpiled material in stockyards or ROM pads.

 - Measuring the volume of excavations, pits, and trenches.

 - Measuring the volume of material stockpiled on sloped ground.

-- The Net Volume represents the amount of material required to reach the Smart Volume's interpolated base level.
+The NET Volume represents the material required to reach the Smart Volume's interpolated base level.

 The difference between Smart Volume and Reference Level Volume

 Allow for the measurement of stockpiles on the ground that has a slope. (for example, gravel dumped on a ramp or other sloping surface).
 It also considers the sloped surface using polygon triangulation to interpolate the base of the stockpile from the elevation of the surrounding terrain.

 Reference Level Volume

 Read more about the different types of volume measurements.